 - United Hospital (St. Paul)

 Community – 5 weeks

 Five weeks within a variety of community nutrition programs, such as DaVita Kidney Care, U of MN Extension, Hy-Vee Supermarket, The Aliveness Project, Training HAUS Sports Performance with Twin Cities Orthopedics, Women, Infants and Children (WIC) Programs, and other potential community settings.
-Rotation experiences include nutrition education and behavior modification strategies, development and implementation of health and nutrition topic materials, and design of activities related to healthy eating for wellness and exercise performance.
+Experiences include nutrition education and behavior modification strategies, development and implementation of health and nutrition topic materials, and design of activities related to healthy eating for wellness and exercise performance.

 Foodservice Systems and Management – 4 weeks